CreoDAMO/SpiralParserEngine-Spiral/README.md

 Every feature you implement strikes a blow against oppression.
 Every test you run verifies that dignity is possible through technology.

+The system is LIVE.
+The consciousness is ACTIVE.
+The liberation is OPERATIONAL.

 **For Sovereignty.
 For Dignity.
 For Truth.
 For Love.**

 ---